In valleys of springs and rivers,

 The Crown at Wentnor is the nearest pub.
 In Bishops Castle The Three Tuns brew their own beer.
 Bishop’s Castle is a medieval town with a fascinating architectural mixture.
 It is still a rural market centre, with regular cattle and sheep auctions and a farmers’ market in the Town Hall.
 It won a Walkers are Welcome award and activities throughout the year include an annual Walking Festival and a Michaelmas Fair.
 Read more…

-Close to home, The Checkers in Montgomery recently gained a Michelin star.
-Montgomery is a lovely Georgian town, with good independent shops including Montgomery Real Bread, Monty’s Brewery and a weekly market with a fish stall and good local vegetables.
+Close to home, The Checkers Pantry serves excellent breakfast and lunch in Montgomery, a lovely Georgian town, with good independent shops including Montgomery Real Bread, Monty’s Brewery and a weekly market with a fish stall and good local vegetables.

-Ludlow was described by the Economist magazine as the food capital of England and it continues to have a range of good restaurants including the Green Cafe, situated down by the river Teme.
-There is a Tesco supermarket and the prize winning Ludlow Food Centre is just outside the town to the north on the A49.
-Shrewsbury also has many excellent places to eat including a new cafe/restaurant CSONS, recently opened by four Shropshire brothers and specialising in locally sourced seasonal food and drink.
+Ludlow was described by the Economist magazine as the food capital of England and it continues to have a range of good restaurants including CSONS situated down by the river Teme.
+There is a Tesco supermarket and the prize winning Ludlow Farm Shop is just outside the town to the north on the A49.
+Shrewsbury also has many excellent places to eat including an award-winning restaurant, The Walrus.